-The M+M business model is today based on the segments Software and Digitization (previous name: VAR Business).
+The M+M business model is today based on the segments Software and Digitization (former name: VAR Business).

-The very profitable segment M+M Software develops standard software for CAD/CAM, BIM/Engineering, Garden/Landscaping & CAE.
+The M+M Software segment is developing standard software for the areas CAD/CAM, BIM/Engineering, Garden/Landscaping & CAE.
 Our CAD/CAM and BIM/Engineering software is marketed and sold globally to more than 70 countries, through our own subsidiaries, distributing partners and by export.

-The Digitization segment develops tailormade software solutions for customers in D/A/CH and other European countries.
-The segment's added value primarily comes from customer-specific adaptations, training and the reselling of Autodesk products, which contributes only about 20% to group gross profit (in 2001 this had been more than 75%), but sales levering M+M's market share.
+The Digitization segment develops tailor-made software solutions for customers in D/A/CH and several other European countries.

+The segment's added value primarily comes from customer-specific adaptations, training and the Autodesk business, which actually contributes less than 25% to group gross profit (in 2001 this had been more than 75%).